How to use 'is' in Python

 True

-How the is operator behaves depends on whether an object is mutable or immutable.
-With mutable objects like lists, Python creates distinct instances even if their contents match.
-That's why list1 is list2 is False—they're separate objects in memory.
+The behavior of the is operator changes depending on whether an object is mutable or immutable.
+For mutable objects like lists, Python creates a new object in memory each time.
+That's why list1 is list2 returns False; they are separate objects despite having the same content.

 Using is with the None value